 How are students assigned to the apartments when a space opens up during the academic year?

-First, residents occupying the apartment, where the space is available, are given 48 hours from the time they are contacted to choose a roommate.
+First, residents occupying the apartment, where the space is available, are given 24 hours from the time the roommate moves out to request a roommate.
 If they do not have a roommate request by that time, the space is available to any student who currently lives on campus and wants to move into an apartment.
 If a student comes by our office inquiring about an apartment and a space is open at that time, the student could choose to move into that available apartment.
-The priority list is only used as a last effort to fill theses paces during the year.

 How can I get out of my lease once I have checked into my apartment?